HEP-FCC/FCCSW/doc/AddingTestsToFCCSW.md

 All tests defined in the project can be run with

 	make test

 Any commandline option for cmake can be passed through the Makefile.
 This allows, for example, to exclude tests or only run a sub-set of tests:

 	make test ARGS="-E Example" # Skip any test that contains Example in it's name make test ARGS="-R Example" # Only run tests that contain Example in their names

+If tests fail, they do so silently by default.
+You can activate the output by setting the environment variable `CTEST_OUTPUT_ON_FAILURE` to 1.